How would you like to pay off your home and run the mortgage contract through the shredder a lot sooner than the 30 years many homeowners take?

 Or, if you’d rather, just add an amount equal to one-twelfth of your mortgage payment to each month’s payment.
 For instance, with a $1,013 monthly payment, one-twelfth is about $84.
 So, you’d pay $1,097 monthly instead.

 Alexander Raths / Shutterstock.com

-Monthly payments are lower on longer-term loans than on shorter-term loans.
-But interest rates are lower on short-term loans.
-Borrowers choosing shorter terms — such as a 15-year fixed-rate loan instead of a 30-year fixed-rate loan — can save a great deal of money.
+Interest rates are generally lower, though monthly payments are generally greater, on shorter-term loans than on longer-term loans.
+So, borrowers choosing shorter terms — such as a 15-year mortgage instead of a 30-year mortgage — can save a great deal of money.

 Follow these three steps to find out what you would save:

 - Find current mortgage rates.
-A good general source is the Freddie Mac weekly mortgage market survey, updated every Thursday.
-You can also see real-life rates available in your area by visiting our mortgage search page.
+A good general source is the Freddie Mac weekly mortgage market survey.
+You can also look up real-life rates available in your area by using our mortgage rate search tool.

 6. Refinance and pretend it’s a shorter loan